USS Little Rebel

 Little Rebel was a cotton-clad ram that had been converted from a Mississippi River steamer to serve as the flagship of the Confederate River Defense Fleet in the American Civil War.
 Sent from New Orleans to defend against the Federal descent of the Mississippi, she was among the force that engaged vessels of the Union Army's Western Gunboat Flotilla at the Battle of Plum Point Bend on May 10, 1862.
-On June 6, she again was involved in an action with the Federal gunboats, this time at the Battle of Memphis.
+On June 6, she again was involved in an action with the Federal gunboats, this time at the First Battle of Memphis.
 In the battle, a shot from a Federal gun pierced her boiler, disabling her, and she was then pushed aground by the Federal ram USS Monarch and captured.

-Subsequently repaired and taken into the Union Navy, she served through the remainder of the war, seeing only limited action.
+Subsequently, repaired and taken into the Union Navy, she served through the remainder of the war, seeing only limited action.
 After the war, she was deemed surplus by the Navy Department.
 Sold, she reentered the merchant service, where she remained until 1874.